 Build to rent communities are here to stay.
 This once-regional product segment has made its way across the country due to the increase in rental demand and investment potential.
 The communities feature design similarities and revenue potential that are attracting residential developers and traditional homebuilders.

-Single Family Build to Rent Quick Guide
+- Build to Rent Takeaways

 Single family build to rent (BTR) communities continue making positive strides in the real estate market.
 Construction of single-family build to rent homes is on the rise and shows no signs of slowing down.
 There were approximately 13,000 build to rent housing starts in the first quarter of 2022, a 65% increase compared to the same time period the previous year.